dwrdvncntcvs/galleria-server/README.md

   ```
 ## Galleria's RESTFul API

 This is the backend application of Galleria where it will be deployed on server side.
 The application is written in JavaScript with its run-time environment [NodeJs](https://nodejs.org/).
 The application was created using [ExpressJS](https://expressjs.com/) which is a nodejs web framework and could be used for creating RESTful APIs.
 The database used was PostgreSQL during development but could be altered because I have used [Sequelize](https://sequelize.org/) which is a ORM or Object-Relational Mapping.
-It allows me to easily create models and migrate it to the database without using SQL queries manualy.
+It allows me to easily create models and migrate it to the database without using SQL queries manually.